Skip to Content

 • Tap “Reset.”

-INFO: According to some users, force resetting the gadget can also help when Oculus Quest 2 update is stuck at 0.
+INFO: According to some users, force resetting the gadget can also help when the Oculus Quest 2 update is stuck at 0.

 Conclusion